The Perkins Lower School is designed for students ages 7 to 14 who have visual impairment or blindness, including those with multiple disabilities.

-The Lower School Program integrates classroom learning with community experiences to teach and excite children about the world, its possibilities and their place within it.
-Designed for elementary- and middle school-age students, this program immerses students in classroom learning, combined with lessons in daily living skills, communication and travel, with a goal of greater awareness and independence.
+Our Lower School integrates classroom learning with community experiences to teach and excite children about the world, its possibilities and their place within it.
+Designed for elementary- and middle school-age students, it immerses students in classroom learning, combined with lessons in daily living skills and communication and travel, with a goal of greater awareness and independence.

-Our students and their families choose Perkins for all the things not typically found in a public school setting -- skills taught through the Expanded Core Curriculum.
-This instruction is integrated into every moment of the day -- from daily living tasks like cooking and housekeeping to mobility skills, personal care, managing money and social skills.
-Our residential program is an opportunity for students to foster independence in their own living space while discovering the joy of friendship and learning the art of conversation.
-This is a chance for students to practice tasks such as personal care and dressing, as well as household skills like cooking and cleaning.
-Supervisory staff trained in child care and child development are on site and always available to assist.
+Our students and their families choose Perkins for all the things not typically found in a public school setting — skills taught through the Expanded Core Curriculum.
+This instruction is integrated into every moment of the day — from daily living tasks like cooking and housekeeping to mobility skills, personal care, managing money and social skills.

 Our educators work as part of a passionate, interdisciplinary team of related services staff to provide a multitude of services, including: